faasuj/subramanyam-lab.github.io/README.md

 1. Locate your profile file (e.g., `_pages/about/eduardo.md`).
 2. Edit the file using Markdown.
 Update your name, research topic, email, and relevant links.

+**To update your picture**

+1. Add image to `/assets/img/team`
+2. Change image name in your profile file

+*Note:* Only `.jpg` images are compatible for profile pictures.
+Please ensure your image file uses the `.jpg` extension.

 **Profile Template:**

 ```markdown